NoureddineTamssaout/Numerical-Optimization-Methods-with-Julia/README.md

 # Numerical-Optimization-Methods-with-Julia

-This repository contains a collection of Jupyter Notebooks that implement and analyze various optimization methods.
-These methods are essential for solving unconstrained and constrained optimization problems, commonly encountered in scientific computing, machine learning, and high-performance computing.
-All implementations are done using the **Julia programming language**, known for its high performance in numerical computing.
+This repository contains a collection of Jupyter Notebooks implementing and analyzing numerical optimization methods.
+These methods are implemented using the **Julia programming language**, known for its performance and efficiency in numerical and scientific computing.
+The repository provides a practical and theoretical foundation for solving both unconstrained and constrained optimization problems.

 ## Notebooks Overview

+1. **`armijo.ipynb`**:
+   - Demonstrates the implementation of the Armijo rule for step-size selection in optimization algorithms.
+   - Aims to enhance convergence while ensuring numerical stability.

-1. **`conjugate_gradient_method.ipynb`**:
+2. **`conjugate_gradient_method.ipynb`**:
    - Implements the Conjugate Gradient Method.
-   - Designed for solving large-scale linear systems and optimization problems.
+   - Useful for solving large-scale optimization problems and systems of linear equations.
-   - Provides insights into convergence properties and efficiency.
+   - Includes insights into the method's efficiency and convergence behavior.

-2. **`armijo.ipynb`**:
-   - Demonstrates the Armijo rule for step-size selection in optimization algorithms.
-   - Focuses on improving convergence while maintaining numerical stability.

-3. **`BFGS.ipynb`**:
+3. **`gradient_descent_method.ipynb`**:
-   - Implements the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm.
+   - Implements the Gradient Descent Method.
-   - A quasi-Newton method for solving unconstrained optimization problems.
+   - A foundational optimization algorithm for minimizing differentiable functions.
-   - Includes discussions on approximation of the Hessian matrix.
+   - Includes step-size strategies and visualization of convergence.

 4. **`kkt.ipynb`**:
    - Explores the Karush–Kuhn–Tucker (KKT) conditions.
-   - A method for solving constrained optimization problems.
+   - Focuses on solving constrained optimization problems.
-   - Provides examples and sensitivity analysis of the method.
+   - Includes examples and sensitivity analysis for the method.

-5. **`least_squares_method.ipynb`**:
-   - Implements the Least Squares Method.
-   - Suitable for data fitting and solving overdetermined systems of equations.
-   - Discusses numerical efficiency and practical applications.

-6. **`wolfe_method.ipynb`**:
+5. **`wolfe_method.ipynb`**:
-   - Explores the Wolfe conditions for line search in optimization.
+   - Explores Wolfe conditions for line search in optimization.
+   - Ensures sufficient decrease and curvature conditions in step-size selection.
-   - Provides practical insights into ensuring sufficient decrease and curvature.
+   - Provides practical examples and visualizations.